 It took about six months for Robinson to build the new holes including the seven on the south side of Black River.
 He also reconfigured the flow of several of the original holes so both nines finished at the clubhouse.
 Noble, who is 85-years-old (the same age as the club) recalls walking the new layout in the fall of 1972 and thinks some lucky members played it that Thanksgiving Weekend, before it officially opened in 1973.

-The Briars Resort Innkeeper, John Sibbald also walked the golf course property with Robinson in the summer of 1972.
+The Briars Resort Innkeeper at the time, John Sibbald also walked the golf course property with Robinson in the summer of 1972.
 “He was a very fine intelligent gentleman.
 He was very informal when you were out in the field with him, but he was very precise when it came to the golf course,” Sibbald said.
 “At the time I was doing all of the bookings and I knew what our guests wanted, there was a greater demand for golf and Robbie came up with a traditional parkland design that has stood the test of time.”